Beverly Hills bans silly string and shaving cream for Halloween

-The Beverly Hills City Council unanimously passed a measure Tuesday that bans the use of shaving cream, silly string and hair removal products for 24 hours, starting at 6 a.m. on the morning of Halloween.
+The Beverly Hills City Council unanimously passed a measure Tuesday that bans the use of shaving cream, silly string and hair removal products for 24 hours starting on Halloween.

 City leaders say the decision was made with the interest of public safety in mind.
 The city says these products have led to injuries in the past.